InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

 \begin{itemize} \item $E_{0-0}$: Energy corresponding to the zeroth valley in the second derivative of the post-annealed spectrum. \item $E_{0-1}$: Energy corresponding to the first valley in the second derivative of the post-annealed spectrum. \item $E_{0-2}$: Energy corresponding to the second valley in the second derivative of the post-annealed spectrum. \item $A_{0-0}/A_{0-1}$: Ratio of absorbance values at $E_{0-0}$ and $E_{0-1}$. \item \textit{\% Bleaching}: Ratio of $A_{\text{Bleach}}$ (post-dope spectrum) to $A_{0-1}$ ($A_{\text{poly}}$, post-anneal spectrum). \item \textit{Anion Signal}: Ratio of $A_{\text{Anion}}$ to $A_{\text{Bleach}}$. \item \textit{Polaron Signal}: Ratio of $A_{\text{Polaron}}$ to $A_{\text{Bleach}}$. \end{itemize}

-These features are described in detail in our companion publication \cite{mauthe2025ai}.
+These features are described in detail in our companion publication \cite{Mauthe2026AI}.
 We trained a machine learning model using these expert-curated features (referred to as E-QSPR).
-The model's performance was found to be comparable to that of I-QSPR Model 3, as shown in Table \ref{tab:model1_results}.
+The model's performance was found to be slightly better than that of I-QSPR Model 3, as shown in Table \ref{tab:model1_results}.

 This result highlights the effectiveness of our data-driven feature extraction strategy, which systematically identifies informative spectral regions using AUC combined with GA.
-These features, when further refined through expert-guided transformations and feature engineering, achieve predictive performance on par with expert-identified features.
+These features, when further refined through expert-guided transformations and feature engineering, achieve predictive performance comparable to that of expert-identified features.
 Importantly, our approach is more efficient because optimal bin selection and model training can be completed within a few hours.
 This demonstrates the potential of our hybrid strategy, which combines domain knowledge with automated feature discovery, as a scalable alternative to traditional expert-driven analysis, which is time-consuming.